Read the first chapter below. It was neither a dark nor stormy night in Washington City, April 14, 1865…

 ‘It’s alright my dear.’

 She blushed to her toes.
-Cock-chafer.
+Silly cock-chafer.
 Even lovely little Lucy, daughter of abolitionist Senator John Parker Hale of New Hampshire, blushed and fluttered like a schoolgirl when he entered the room all these months later.
 And they were engaged.
 Even old Tommy had to admit being engaged to an abolitionist’s daughter was a fine ruse.

 ‘Miss the hit of the season,’ he continued, ‘Our American Cousin?
 Have I mail?’